Skip to main content

 Why We Keep Falling Into the Same Trading Traps

 Our brains are built to push ahead, not look back.
-After a losing trade, your instinct is to jump into the next opportunity, not to sit and pore over what just went wrong.
+After a losing trade, your instinct is to jump into the next opportunity, not to pore over what went wrong.
 This creates a blind spot.
-Without a clear record, your hidden patterns—the real reasons behind your wins and losses—stay buried under the chaos of daily market noise.
-For example, you might be using a complex indicator incorrectly without realizing it; a detailed guide on how to remove or hide TradingView indicators can help you declutter your chart and focus on what truly matters for your analysis.
+Without a clear record, your hidden patterns — the real reasons behind your wins and losses — stay buried under daily market noise.
+Maybe you're using a complex indicator incorrectly without realizing it; a guide on how to remove or hide TradingView indicators can help declutter your chart and focus on what matters.

-Studies show that the most expensive trading habits—overtrading, revenge trading, taking profits too early—are almost invisible to us in the moment.
-We usually only see them clearly in hindsight, if ever.
-The issue often isn’t your strategy; it’s your self-awareness.
+The most expensive habits — overtrading, revenge trading, taking profits too early — are almost invisible in the moment.
+We see them clearly only in hindsight, if ever.
+The problem often isn't your strategy; it's your self-awareness.
 A trading journal fixes this.
-It turns your gut feelings and vague memories into concrete data you can actually learn from.
+It turns gut feelings and vague memories into data you can actually learn from.

 What a Trading Journal Actually Does For You

-Think of a trading journal less like a spreadsheet and more like your personal trading coach.
-Its real power isn't just in logging numbers; it's in creating a clear feedback loop for your decisions.
+Think of a trading journal less like a spreadsheet and more like a personal trading coach.
+Its real power isn't just logging numbers — it's creating a clear feedback loop for your decisions.
 You make a trade, you record what happened and how you felt, and you use those insights to make smarter choices next time.
-It turns random experiences into real, actionable lessons.
+It turns random experiences into actionable lessons.

-Here’s what you'll typically track in a good journal to get that full picture:
+Here's what you'll typically track to get that full picture:

 • Where you got in and out – To see if your timing matches your plan.